igorwojda/android-showcase/README.md

 We have three kinds of modules in the application:

 - `app` module - this is the main module.
 It contains code that wires multiple modules together (dependency injection setup, `NavHostActivity`, etc.) and fundamental application configuration (retrofit configuration, required permissions setup, custom application class, etc.).
-- helper modules
-  - application-independent `library_base` module containing common code base that could be reused in other projects/applications (this code is not specific to this application) eg. base classes, utilities, custom delegates, extensions.
-  - additional application-specific `library_x` modules that some of the features could depend on.
+- application-specific `library_x` modules that some of the features could depend on.
 This is helpful if you want to share some assets or code only between few feature modules (currently app has no such modules)
 - feature modules - the most common type of module containing all code related to a given feature.

 ### Feature module structure